-It is important to keep up with technology as the new lines offer improved distance and accuracy over the older models.
-Always do your homework before you buy.
+It is important to keep up with technology as the new lines offer improved distance and accuracy over older models.
 Go online and look at product reviews and compare the features that different club manufacturers claim will help improve your game.
 Come up with a short list of brands that you would like to buy, and then simply find a demo set to practise or play a round with.
 Most golf shops are brand specific and will have left- and right-handed clubs available in the brands that they sell.

 The best prices on new clubs are offered in the fall.
 Manufacturers are trying to clear out old inventory before they launch their new models.
-If you are patient and do your homework you can get yourself some great deals on 2017 brands.
-Again don’t buy based on price alone.
-Golf clubs are like cars – never buy before you 'test drive'.
+If you are patient and do your homework you can get yourself some great deals on 2018 clubs.
+Again, don’t buy based on price alone.
+Golf clubs are like cars, always try before you buy!